olekaspt/SA_Assignment02/README.md

 •	As efficiently possible, schedule the developer work on second problem while QA is testing the first problem.
 •	And then have QA test the second problem.

+So on new sheet work on the problems with QA.
-And then repeat this process for the parallel sheet.
+And then on aonther sheet, repeat this process with QA for the parallel case.

+At the end of this you wil have 4 sheets.

 Part 3)
 Pick either problem 1 or 2.
 And solve the problem on your own without googling or getting past solutions.
 At least until 2 hour mark, and then you can google a solution.